 Sanctions applied by the UN concerning primarily economic cooperation.
 Here is a list of some of the prohibited activities:

+The United States has implemented unilateral sanctions on North Korea that have restricted more economic activity and targeted a more comprehensive list of people and jobs than UN sanctions.
 The primary points of the US sanctions are contained in the Summary of the North Korea Sanctions and Policy Enhancement Act.